 Event Website Builders: Customization vs. Complexity

+We’re certainly not the first to weight in on this topic as there are a lot of good reviews of website builders but we felt that it was important that we evaluate these two players with the specific lens of creating websites for event registrations.
 So what’s the difference between these two leaders in the DIY website building space?
 From pre-made templates to pricing, analytics to SEO, integration to ease of use, there are actually a surprising number of differences between the two offerings.
 End of the day, both of these website builders are really nice options but in our opinion, we think Wix wins out for the greater array of freedom, customization, and ability to choose pricing and features for specific event management needs.
 From dragging and dropping things wherever is needed, to remaking templates to specific needs or desires, to the wide array of options in the Wix app store for building out the functionality of any event website, we think this should be the choice for event planners.
 This is especially true given the broad array of needs for different event planners – from weddings to corporate conferences, event planners to individuals creating their personal wedding website, Wix offers a much greater flexibility for meeting the needs of any event planner.

 With that said, if professional design and graphics are more important than customization, Squarespace is a great option as well.
 The fact that all of the templates have been painstakingly designed, integrate useful features, and don’t require much customization might be a blessing for event planners not wishing to spend too much additional time on their event website.
 Squarespace also offers a significantly better interface for featuring products digitally and conducting eCommerce sales professionally – for anyone planning to sell products as part of an event, this might be the better choice for showcasing goods or services for attendees.

 The main idea behind both sites is making it simple to create a custom website for whatever type of event is being planned.
 Even better, users can pick and choose between different plans and pricing options depending on what the specific event hosting needs may be.